j4rola/postgressequelize-nest-graphql/README.md

 General:

-This is a fully working user account application built with Nestjs, Sequalize ORM, and GraphQl (schema first)
+- This is a fully working user account application built with Nestjs, Postgres (Sequalize ORM), and GraphQl (schema first).

+- For security reasons, the .env file has not been included in this repository.

 GraphQl Notes: